hephaestus-compiler-project/hephaestus-pldi-eval/INSTALL.md

 * An installation of the latest `javac` compiler.
 * An installation of all Kotlin versions up to version `1.5.31` available on SDKMAN.
+* An installation of the latest `kotlinc` compiler.
 * An installation of all Groovy versions up to version `4.0.0` available on SDKMAN.
 * An installation of the latest `groovyc` compiler.